EnviroDIY/ModularSensors/README.md

 If you are using the [MaxBotix HR-MaxTemp](https://www.maxbotix.com/Ultrasonic_Sensors/MB7955.htm) MB7955 temperature compensator on your MaxBotix (wqhich greatly improves data quality), the red wire from the MaxTemp should be attached to pin 1 on the MaxSonar.
 The white and shield wires from the MaxTemp should both be attached to Pin 7 or the MaxSonar (which is also attached to the Arduino ground).
 The MaxTemp communicates directly with the MaxSonar and there is no need to make any changes on the Aruduino itself for the MaxTemp.

-The Arduino pin controlling power on/off, a stream instance for received data, and the Arduino pin controlling the trigger are required for the sensor constructor.
+The Arduino pin controlling power on/off, a stream instance for received data (ie, ```Serial```), and the Arduino pin controlling the trigger are required for the sensor constructor.
 (Use -1 for the trigger pin if you do not have it connected.)
 Please see the section "[Notes on Arduino Streams and Software Serial](#SoftwareSerial)" for more information about what streams can be used along with this library.

 The main constuctor for the sensor object is:
 ```cpp